hohenhau/gCode_Generator/README.md

 Once the velocities have been estimated, the data can be sorted into specific time frames using [run_multi_hole_time_frames.py](https://github.com/hohenhau/pressure_evaluation/blob/main/run_multi_hole_time_frames.py), or assigned to specific coordinates using [run_multi_hole_field.py](https://github.com/hohenhau/pressure_evaluation/blob/main/run_multi_hole_field.py).
 Optionally, Coordinate-based data can also be graphed.

-## 2. Creating Sample Points along a grid
+## 2. Creating Sample Points Over a Grid

 A [Pitot Rake](https://www.surreysensors.com/products/amprobes/) is simply a series of Pitot Tubes, and is used for a simple and rapid measurement of the flow field.